 Transition Between Scales

-Driza Temple explores a recurring condition within contemporary medium-density housing: how to build city while preserving the domestic scale of everyday living.
+Driza Temple explores a recurring condition within contemporary medium-density housing: the worry of shaping and building the city itself while preserving the domestic scale of everyday living.

 The project operates simultaneously across two dimensions.
 Toward the urban realm, the building envelope redefines the architectural scale through an aluminum screening system that unifies the reading of the volume and establishes a contemporary presence within the urban fabric.
-The façade moves beyond its role as a mere boundary to become a transitional layer between building and city.
+The façade goes beyond its role as a mere boundary in order to become a transitional layer between the building and the city.

-A second layer, closer to everyday experience, reintroduces a domestic scale associated with the traditional houses of Mar del Plata.
-The stacked terraces are not conceived as residual balconies or ornamental extensions; rather, their proportions enable genuine inhabitation, incorporating barbecue areas and spaces for permanence that function as elevated courtyards.
-This strategy transfers qualities traditionally associated with the house — appropriation, outdoor living, and material intimacy — into a collective housing typology.
+A second approximation, closer to everyday experience, reintroduces a domestic scale associated with the traditional houses of Mar del Plata.
+The stacked terraces are not conceived as residual balconies or ornamental extensions; rather, their proportions enable genuine inhabitation, incorporating grill areas and spaces for stay that function as elevated courtyards.
+This strategy transfers qualities traditionally associated with the single-family house — appropriation, outdoor living, and material intimacy — into a collective housing typology.

 The Plaza

-The communal gathering space directly engages this open condition and operates independently from the residential floors above, enabling multiple forms of appropriation while strengthening the relationship between architecture and collective life.
+The communal gathering space directly engages this open condition and operates independently from the residential floors above.
+The purpose of this is to enable multiple forms of appropriation while strengthening the relationship between architecture and collective life.

 All parking is resolved below grade, freeing the ground plane to prioritize pedestrian experience, visual openness, and spatial continuity.